 If you have ever taken out a mortgage under your name either in Ireland or overseas, you are no longer considered a First Time Buyer.

-Importantly if there are two people going on the mortgage, both must never had a mortgage before to qualify as a First Time Buyer.
+Importantly if there are two people going on the mortgage, both must never had a mortgage before or be divorced/separated or bankrupt since to qualify as a First Time Buyer.

 The amount you can borrow is set by two things.
 First the Central Bank lending limits and secondly your mortgage lender’s credit policy.